phpbb/documentation/development/extensions/tutorial_notifications.rst

    ];

    // Just the item identifier is sufficient to update this notification as it is unique
-   // But lets include some options to demonstrate how that can be done aswell.
+   // But lets include some options to demonstrate how that can be done as well.
    $options = [
        'user_id'  => $user_id,
        'item_id'  => $event['data']['msg_id'],